Caf dismisses Nations Cup move rumours

 Last updated on .From the section Sport Africa

-The Confederation of African Football (Caf) has dismissed rumours that the Africa Cup of Nations (Afcon) could be moved away from Cameroon following the recent discovery of the new Omicron variant of Covid-19.
+The Confederation of African Football (Caf) has dismissed rumours that next month's Africa Cup of Nations (Afcon) could be moved away from Cameroon following the recent discovery of the new Omicron variant of Covid-19.

-The new variant has led to travel restrictions being introduced by some countries for several African nations.

-The latest to be added to the United Kingdom's 'red list' is Nigeria, a neighbour of Cameroon's.
+The new variant has led to travel restrictions being introduced by some countries for several African nations, with Nigeria, which neighbours Cameroon, the latest to be added to the United Kingdom's 'red list'.

+In recent days, some media organisations have suggested the dates of the 24-team tournament could change or even the location be moved, possibly to Qatar.

+"We can't keep spending time dealing with rumours," he told BBC Sport Africa.

 Africa's football showpiece, which has already been delayed because of the global pandemic, is due to kick off on 9 January in Yaounde with the final on 6 February.

-"We can't keep spending time dealing with rumours.
-We are on site.
-We are working," he told BBC Sport Africa.

-"We did not receive any other message or information from our leaders.
-Nothing such as changing of dates or countries.
-We did not discuss such during all our last meetings."

-Staff from the Caf have arrived in Cameroon ready to organise the Afcon finals.
+Staff from the Caf arrived in Cameroon this week to organise the Afcon finals.

 "An official delegation from Caf has been released and general secretary Veron Mosengo-Omba is joining us in two days," Siewe added.